Understanding Tax Treatment for Sale of Intangible Assets – A Complete Guide

 Depreciation and Amortization

-Depreciation doesn’t apply to intangible assets, but amortization does.
-Amortization spreads the cost of intangible assets over their useful life, affecting taxable income.
 Businesses can deduct amortization expenses annually, reducing tax liability.
-For example, acquiring a trademark and amortizing it over 15 years allows annual deductions, lowering taxable income.
-Keep amortization schedules accurate to ensure compliance and optimize tax benefits.
+For example, acquiring a trademark and amortizing it over 15 years allows for annual deductions, lowering taxable income.
+Keeping accurate amortization schedules ensures compliance and optimizes tax benefits.

 Key IRS Rules on Intangible Assets